Privacy and Credit Reporting Policy

 We collect personal information about you to:

-- communicate with you and assist us in the provision of energy, telecommunications and other products and services to you;
+- communicate with you and assist us in the provision of energy and other products and services to you;

-- assist you by providing you with information and support, and managing and administering any account you may hold with us;
+- assist you by providing you with information and support, and managing and administering any account you have with us;

 - provide concessions, state government assistance grants, energy audits and/or hardship assistance;